thejustinwalsh/airejdb/README.md

 ## Considerations
 Database files are memory mapped and limited to 2GB on all 32bit platforms.
 This applies to all supported platforms in the ANE since Adobe only supports 32bit extensions.

-On the windows platoform, the native extension is dependent on `tcejdbdll.dll`.
-You will need to release your AIR application with this dll copied into the working directory of your application, or placed into a shared windows location that is in the windows path enviroment.
-This makes it less then ideal to debug or run your code from Flash Builder as well.
-I've found that placing the `tcejdbdll.dll` next to the version of `adt` you are running works quite well for debugging.
-As far as I know, there is no way to bundle the external DLL into the native extension and have it load from there.
-If anyone knows a better way to pull it off let me know.

 ## Building
 The native extension is using ruby's rake for it's build system and therefore requires ruby 1.9.3, this is installed by default on OS X Lion.
 Additionally, you must have Xcode and the iOS SDK's installed on your system.